Manufacturing Audit: What Questions to Ask Overseas Suppliers?

 No matter how eager you are finding a overseas suppliers to make your product, take your enough time, to ask questions, ask for references and supplier audit.

-Overseas Suppliers Conclusion
+Overseas Suppliers Audit Conclusion

 If you follow these steps, you will greatly reduce your chances of being scammed when source products from overseas.
 After get the answers the questions ask to overseas suppliers.
 You will have a subjective feeling — do you want to work with them?
 Do they seem to be a good fit for your needs?
 Or, may be cooperate with a product sourcing company is a alternative.